devzendo/transputer-emulator/README.md

 * Removed versions for older OSs (macOS El Capitan, Ubuntu 16.04, 18.04, CentOS 7.6, Raspbian Stretch).
 * IServer -df (full debug) now enables all parts of the debug output.
 * Successfully runs hello.asm !
+* Added debugging facilities to aid the completion of the eForth Transputer port.
+* eForth requires the following facilities of IServer (it originally accessed a UART; these routines have been changed to use IServer protocol on Link 0):
+  * URD: Read and wait (odd return system)
+  * ?RX: Return input character and indication of whether there is any input available
+  * TX!: Send output character
+  * !IO: Initialise UART
 * IServer now supports FPuts and the extended PutChar frame (used by eForth); it also supports CommandLine, for use by (e.g.) the Inmos compilers.
 Any IServer arguments that are not understood by IServer can be passed to the transputer on